-Just like a growing child of any other species canines have several different stages of development that they pass through on their way to becoming fully mature adults.
+Just like a growing child of any other species, canines have several different stages of development that they pass through on their way to becoming fully mature adults.

 Learning about these stages will help you to instill proper behavioral patterns in your pet and avoid imprinting any fears that might cause unwanted behavior in the future.

 Avoid exerting too much pressure and try to keep things motivational and fun.
-Your puppy will respond better to this and you will avoid potentially traumatizing it.
+Your puppy will respond better to this, and you will avoid potentially traumatizing it.

-The Second Fear Period is the time when a puppy can most easily develop fears of things through traumatic experiences.
+The Second Fear Period is the time when a puppy can most readily develop fears of things through traumatic experiences.

-A puppy at this age is just starting to spread its wings and is likely going to want to test their and your boundaries.
+A puppy at this age is just starting to spread its wings and is likely going to want to test you and their boundaries.

-Due to this fact, you will find yourself needing to discipline your pup.
-Do not yell at your pup during this stage and never, ever swing or hit your dog.
+Do not overreact or yell at your pup during this stage and never, ever swing or hit your dog.

-Canines can develop fears of people or entire human sexes (males or females) if they suffer verbal or physical abuse at this time.
+Dogs can develop fears of people or entire human sexes (males or females) if they suffer verbal or physical abuse at this time.